Mr-VincentW/PhotoShow/docs/README.md

    > :bulb: Tips:
    >
-   > - Downloaded or copied images keep any rotations or flips you apply.
+   > - Rotations and flips applied to the image are preserved when copying, downloading, or opening it in a new tab.

 <br />